viklund/courses/rnaseq/labs/isoform-visualisation.md

 reference based assembly of isoforms across the entire genome.
 There is a GTF file with the final merged isoform
 information from all 12 samples.

-You can download all BAM files and GTF files for all samples using a web browser from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/Genome).
+You can download all BAM files and GTF files for all samples [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/Genome) using a web browser.

 ## Importing the peptide track for the *RAB11FIP5* gene and the genome

-As mentioned above, we will compare some identified peptides from a mass-spectrometry experiment with RNA-seq data from the same cell line.
-Let's start by importing the track with identified peptides from the MS experiment.
+As mentioned above, we will look at some identified peptides from a mass-spectrometry experiment, and compare those with RNA-seq data from the same cell line.

 You can download the BED file containing all peptides mapped to the genome [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData).